 Building a rural workforce, community bonds and lifestyle play a key role to retaining our Wide Bay medical students

-Students based at The University of Queensland Rural Clinical School (UQRCS), Bundaberg and Hervey Bay Regional Clinical Units have swapped their scrubs and textbooks for graduation caps and gowns, graduating with a Doctor of Medicine (MD).
+Students based at the Rural Clinical School (RCS) Bundaberg and Hervey Bay Regional Clinical Units have swapped their scrubs and textbooks for graduation caps and gowns, graduating with a Doctor of Medicine (MD).

 Graduating students Katerina Balis and Ian Chu of the Bundaberg and Hervey Bay Regional Clinical Unit Class of 2023, reflected on their enriching experiences studying in regional Queensland.